targomo/intro-to-isochrones/intro-to-isochrones.md

 - `serializer` : This is the format of the response data.
 We also offer a custom compact `json` serializer for use with our leaflet and Google Maps client libraries but will be focusing on the GeoJSON serializer in this article.
 - `simplify` : This is used to smooth the edges of polygons by reducing the number of points based on the input number (in meters).
 Points closer than the given number will be removed.
 - `quadrantSegments` : The vertices of the polygons are buffered in a semi-circular fashion, this determines how many segments a 90 degree angle would be translated into.
 The higher the number, the smoother/more rounded the edges of the polygon.
 Ranges between from 2 to 8.
-- `buffer` : This defines and amount in the given `srid` to widen each polygon by. `buffer`, `quadrantSegments`, and `simplify` can be used in conjunction to make returned polygons both nicer to look at and and easier to comprehend.
+- `buffer` : This defines and amount in the given `srid` to widen each polygon by. `buffer`, `quadrantSegments`, and `simplify` can be used in conjunction to make returned polygons both nicer to look at and easier to comprehend.

 These parameters, alongside many others, allow for extensive customizability in the requests enabling polygons to be created for highly specific use cases.
 Once you have these two parameters defined you only need to call the `polgons.fetch` request function.